-Over the course of fiscal 2021, cash flow is expected to improve due to: 1) continued growth in antigen and quality assessment product sales, 2) improvements in product pricing or other sales terms, 3) commencement of sales of higher percentage gross margin product from the Company's bioreactor production process, and 4) other business development and financial initiatives, such as DxTM.
+Over the course of fiscal 2021, cash flow is expected to improve due to: 1) continued growth in antigen and quality assessment product sales, 2) the start of meaningful sales of DxTM, 3) improvements in product pricing or other sales terms, 4) sales of higher percentage gross margin product from the Company's bioreactor production process, and 5) other business development and financial initiatives.
 Management expects these developments will significantly improve the overall liquidity position, as the Company's plans come to fruition.